Scientist and Lecturer

 The Heller School for Social Policy and Management

-Health Financing, Health Economics, Cost-effectiveness Analysis, Health System, Program Evaluation, Epidemiology, HIV/AIDS
+Health Financing, Health Economics, Cost-Effectiveness Analysis, Health Systems, Program Evaluation, Epidemiology, HIV/AIDS, Economic Modeling, Capacity Building

-Wu Zeng is a research scientist at the Schneider Institutes for Health Policy at the Heller School.
-His primary research interest focuses on health care system, health financing, and cost-effectiveness analysis in health in both developed and developing countries.
-His research has been sponsored by the World Bank, UNAIDS, the Gates Foundation, the Centers for Medicare & Medicaid Services, and the Robert Wood Johnson Foundation.
+Dr. Zeng, a health economist and epidemiologist, is a research scientist and lecturer at the Schneider Institutes for Health Policy at the Heller School.
+His research has centered on health care systems, health financing, and cost-effectiveness analysis in health in both developed and developing countries.
+His recent research has concerned with designing and evaluating performance-based financing schemes in developing countries, and examining efficiency of health facilities in delivering primary care services.
+He has evaluated the efficiency of HIV/AIDS services at the national and sub-national level.
+He has also conducted studies to design health insurance and health financing schemes and to assess their impact on utilization of health care.
+He has also worked on cost-effective modelling of various policy and clinical interventions.
+Dr. Zeng's research has received support from the World Bank, UNAIDS, the Gates Foundation, the Centers for Medicare & Medicaid Services, and the Robert Wood Johnson Foundation.

 Brandeis University, Ph.D.